laracasts/blog/articles/Benjamin/03-start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 });

 test('the contact email requires a valid name', function () {
-    …
+    // rinse and repeat...
 });

-…
 ```

-1. "Test the contact page works":
-    - We write our first test to check if the contact page is accessible.
-This test makes a _GET_ request to the _"/contact"_ route and asserts that the response status is OK (200).
-2. "Test the contact email can be sent":
-    - The next test is to ensure that the contact email can be sent.
-We first fake the Mail facade to prevent actual emails from being sent and to assert that an email was sent.
-    - We then make a _POST_ request to the _"/contact"_ route with a randomly generated fake name, email, and message.
-    - We assert that the request is redirected back.
-    - Finally, we assert that the mailable `ContactMail` was sent.
-3. "Test the contact email requires a name":
-    - The final test ensures that the "name" field is required to send a contact email.
-    - We make a POST request to the _"/contact"_ route with only a fake email and message (no name).
+- We make a POST request to the `"/contact"` route with only a fake email and message (no name).
-    - We then assert that the response is invalid and that the "name" field is required.
+- We then assert that the response is invalid and that the `name` field is required.

 ## Be pragmatic when writing tests

-My strategy when writing tests has been the same for years:
+My strategy for writing tests has been the same for years:

+{tip}
 1. Write for all the happy paths.
-An example of a happy path would be "the contact email can be sent."
+A happy path represents the best-case, expected path through your code.
-2. Write for the obvious unhappy paths like "the contact email requires a name."
+2. Write for the obvious unhappy paths.
+Expect the unexpected.
+This is why we prepare tests for missing inputs.
-3. That's it.
-Don't put too much effort into writing tests if your app doesn't have users yet.
-It's difficult to anticipate what could go wrong and your time and energy could be invested better elsewhere.
-Write tests for the bugs your users will actually encounter.
-Because let's face it, no software is flawless.

-## The case of untested existing projects

-Existing and successful projects are usually big, and I stumbled upon many of them during my freelance career.
-Usually, things are so bad that even a basic test that checks for the 200 HTTP code may not work.
-But you can try anyway!
-Baby steps and sustained efforts can change things for the better.

-And if Laravel's feature tests are too time-consuming to write because of what I just said, you might want to take a look at [Laravel Dusk](https://laravel.com/docs/dusk).
-It uses a headless Google Chrome to help you test if your application works, from the perspective of your users and without any regard for the backend code.
+3. Write tests for the bugs your users encounter.
+These are referred to as **regression tests**.
+Write the bug as a test, fix it, return to green, and ensure that it never happens again.
+   {/tip}

+## We've Got You Covered

+If you'd like to dig deeper, of course we have you covered at Laracasts.
+You might start with a beginning Pest course, such as [Pest From Scratch](https://laracasts.com/series/pest-from-scratch).
+Once you feel comfortable, and
+are ready to work on real-life applications, move on to [Pest-Driven Laravel](https://laracasts.com/series/pest-driven-laravel).

+1.
+2.

+Until next time!